What do I need to drive in France?

 UK sticker

 If your vehicle is registered in the UK you will need to stick a UK sticker on your car.
-This used to be a GB sticker, but has since changed since September 2021, partly due to Brexit
+This used to be a GB sticker, but has since changed since September 2021, partly due to Brexit.

 Winter tyres or snow chains

-This is only mandatory if you are visiting between 1 November and 31 March.
+This is only mandatory if you are visiting between November 1 and March 31.
 France tends to get worse winter weather in certain parts of the country, and this is for yours and other road users’ protection.

 What can’t I take to France in my car?

-When visiting our European neighbours you are not permitted to take any meat or products containing meat, milk or any dairy products.
+You are not permitted to take any meat or products containing meat, milk or any dairy products.

 Are driving rules different in France?